ClarenceYu12/Open_Source_Project/Contributing.md

 ## Testing Guidelines

--   Write unit tests for new features and bug fixes.
+-   Write unit tests for new features and bugfixes.
 -   Ensure all existing tests pass before submitting a pull request.
 -   Include instructions for manual testing, if applicable.

 ## Pull Request Guidelines

-1. Create a new branch for each feature or bug fix.
+1. Create a new branch for each feature or bugfix.
 2. Ensure your branch is up-to-date with the `main` branch before submitting a pull request.
 3. Include a detailed description of the changes made.
 4. Reference any related issues in your pull request description.